 Protecting your animals starts with strong biosecurity practices:

 Since March 2024, highly pathogenic avian influenza (H5N1) has been detected in dairy cattle herds in several states in the US.
 See USDA map.
+There have been no cases detected to date in Canadian dairy cattle.

 In settings where people and animals from different places gather closely, such as exhibitions, there is a higher likelihood of influenza viruses spreading.
 Attendees at exhibitions should take precautions to prevent the transmission of influenza A viruses between animals and between animals and humans.